A More Powerful Two-Sample Test in High Dimensions using Random Projection: Random projection method

 \section{Random projection method}

 For the remainder of the paper, we retain the setup for the two-sample test of means \eqref{origproblem} with Gaussian data given in Section 1.
-In particular, our procedure can be implemented with $p>n$ or $p\leq n$, as long as $k$ is chosen such that $k\leq \min\{n,p\}$, with $n:=n_1+n_2-2$.
-This bound on $k$ will be assumed without comment, as well as the condition $k\to\infty$ as $(n,p)\to\infty$.
-In Section \ref{SecProjDim}, we demonstrate an optimality property of the choice $k=\lfloor n/2 \rfloor$, which is valid in moderate or high-dimensions, i.e., $p\geq \lfloor n/2\rfloor$, and we restrict our attention to this case in our comparison results (Theorems \ref{ThmCQ} and \ref{ThmSD}).
+In particular, our procedure can be implemented with $p>n$ or $p\leq n$, as long as $k$ is chosen such that $k\leq \min\{n,p\}$.
+In Section \ref{SecProjDim}, we demonstrate an optimality property of the choice $k=\lfloor n/2 \rfloor$, which is valid in moderate or high-dimensions, i.e., $p\geq \lfloor n/2\rfloor$, and we restrict our attention to this case in Theorems \ref{ThmCQ} and \ref{ThmSD}.